Colus pygmaeus

 Colus pygmaeus, common name the pygmy whelk, is a species of sea snail, a marine gastropod mollusk in the family Colidae, the true whelks and the like.

 Description

 The length of the shell attains 23.9 mm.
+The shell body is dextrally coiled (right-handed).

 Distribution

 This species occurs in the Northeast Atlantic Ocean.
+Colus pygmaeus is currently undergoing steep population declines, which has already led to, or if unchecked is likely to lead to, local extinction and/or range contraction.